Why Do Gay Men Have Problems Forming Long-Term Intimate Relationships?

 And anytime you start avoiding issues, you know it’s going to be worse in the long run.
 So, bring things up early.
 Early and often.

-Brian: Communication is definitely key, and as soon in the moment as you can address that issue the better.
+Brian: Communication is definitely key, and as soon as you can address that issue the better.

 Well, Clinton, these are some excellent tips.
 I really appreciate your sharing them.